davymartinez/es6-for-everyone/es6-for-everyone-learning-notes.md

 }
 ```

-If you `console.log(winner)` it will still output `false`, as the `winner` variable you're logging to console is the one outside the `if` block.
-The one inside the block remains `true`, but won't be logged to console unless you include the `console.log(winner)` statement inside the `if` block.
+If we `console.log(winner)` it will still output `false`, as the `winner` variable we're logging to console is the one outside the `if` block.
+The one inside the block remains `true`, but won't be logged to console unless we include the `console.log(winner)` statement inside the `if` block.

-Of course, you can change the value of a `let`, as in:
+Of course, we can change the value of a `let`, as in:

 ```javascript
 let points = 50;